HaticeDemiir/chainbot-hybrid-ai-chatbot/README.md

 ## Academic Note

 This project was developed as a graduation project for academic purposes.
-The architecture and datasets are representative and can be adapted to different domains.
+The architecture and datasets are representative and do not belong to any real company.